futurehood/DeCent-Messenger/README.md

 ## About

-Created by the wizard Future Hood in service to the Goodness, for the benefit of all humankind.
+Created by the wizard Future Hood in service of the Goodness, for the benefit of all humankind.
 Maintained by the Merry Band.

 ## Documentation